Fareynikte Partizaner Organizatsye: September 1943: Joining the Soviet partisans

-When the Nazis came to liquidate the ghetto in 1943, the members of the FPO again congregated.
+On September 23, 1943, the day the ghetto was destroyed, a group of FPO members led by Abba Kovner left the ghetto through the sewers and joined Sheinbaum's group.
+In the forests, the detachment was quickly replenished with Jewish fighters and was divided into four groups: "Avenger", "To Victory", "Death to Fascism" and "In the Fight".
 Gens took control of the liquidation so as to rid the ghetto of the Germans, but helped fill the quota of Jews with those who would fight but were not necessarily part of the resistance.
 The FPO fled to the forest, where most were able to reach Soviet partisan units.
-FPO members participated in the liberation of Vilna by the Soviet army in July 1944.
+FPO members participated in the Vilnius offensive led by the Soviet army in July 1944.